Sanster/llm-labeling-ui/README.md

 ## About

-**WARNIN**: **This software is mainly developed according to my personal habits and is still under development.
+**WARNING**: **This software is mainly developed according to my personal habits and is still under development.
 We are not responsible for any data loss that may occur during your use.**

 LLM Labeling UI is a project fork from [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui), and made the following modifications to make it more suitable for large language model data labeling tasks.